Skip to content

 Skin of an orange is full of tiny pores full of air that makes it more voluminous.
 After peeling the orange, we have lowered both mass and volume.
 But the volume is now much smaller.
 If we remember the density formula (mass/volume), that means the density is now larger.
 It’s larger than the density of the water and - it sinks!

-Materials needed for Orange experiment:
+Materials Needed for the Orange Experiment

 • Water